slact/nchan/README.md

   > The path to a redis server, of the form 'redis://:password@hostname:6379/0'.
 Shorthand of the form 'host:port' or just 'host' is also accepted.
   [more details](#connecting-to-a-redis-server)

+- **nchan_redis_wait_after_connecting**
+  arguments: 1
+  default: `0s`
+  context: http, server, location
+  > Wait this amount of time after connecting to Redis to process requests.
+Useful when dealng with connections to Redis cluster nodes of unknown role.

 - **nchan_shared_memory_size** `<size>`
   arguments: 1
   default: `128M`